staplesinLA/denoising_DIHARD18/README.md

    audio format in advance.
 To easily rebuild the waveform, the input feature is log-power spectrum (LPS).
-As the model has dual outputs including "IRM" and "LPS", the final used component is the "IRM" target which directly applies a mask on the original speech.
+As the model has dual outputs including "IRM" and "LPS", the final used component is the "IRM" target which directly applies a mask to the original speech.
 Compared with "LPS" output, it can yield better speech intelligibility and fewer distortions.

 2. VAD module

    The optional parameters of WebRTC VAD are aggressiveness mode (default=3) and hop length (default=30).
-The default settings are tuned on the development set of the first DIHARD challenge.
+The default settings are tuned on the development set of the [First DIHARD challenge](https://coml.lscp.ens.fr/dihard/2018/index.html).
    For the development set, here is the comparison between original speech and processed speech in terms of VAD metrics:

    | VAD(default) | Original_Dev | Processed_Dev |